russomi-labs/env-var-pattern/CONTRIBUTING.md

 ### Explain contributions you are NOT looking for (if any)

 Again, defining this up front means less work for you.
-If someone ignores your guide and submits something you don’t want, you can simply close it and point to your policy.
+If someone ignores your guide and submits something you don't want, you can simply close it and point to your policy.

 > Please, don't use the issue tracker for [support questions].
 Check whether the #pocoo IRC channel on Freenode can help with your issue.
 If your problem is not strictly Werkzeug or Flask specific, #python is generally more active.
 Stack Overflow is also worth considering.